santiagomt24/calculator/README.md

 Final project of the Foundation course of The Odin Project.

-In this project I made a calculator with the four basic operations and a rest button.
+In this project I made a calculator with the four basic operations and a reset button.